chocolate-doom/chocolate-doom/docs/crispness.md

   * Allow the player to walk across monsters' heads or beneath flying monsters (default: off).

-* Weapon Recoil Thrust

-  * Apply some reverse horizontal momentum to the player when shooting a weapon (default: off).

 ## Demos

 These features provide some additional information when recording or playing back demos.